ishehadeh/howlite/writing/report/main.typ

 Howlite programs are written in an imperative style, we expect the programmer to use mutable state, but discourage it when unnecessary by making it opt-in via the `mut` keyword.
 We also omit short-hand syntax or functions for functional operations, like transforming the content of an array.
 While these operations are convenient, they can paper over important details like memory allocation.

 For example, flow control constructs, like if statements may have a value.
 This allows the programmer to clearly show a variable's value is the result of some condition.
 In order to make tooling easier to write, we prioritize creating an unambiguous grammar, with no constructs that require unbounded look-ahead.g an unambigous grammar, with no constructs that require unbounded look-ahead.

+= Bare Metal Polymorphism<sc-polymorphism>

+As outlined in @sc-howlite-intro Howlite supports two kinds of polymorphism: subtype and parametric polymorphism.
+To maintain goal of staying close to the hardware, there are several limitations on both.

+First, parametric polymorhpism operates entirely at the type level.
+It has no bearing on the generated code.
+The in-memory representation of the type `type Vec2[T: Uint32] = { x: T, y: T }` is identical to that of `{ x: Uint32, y: Uint32 }`.
+This feature was inspired by the research language Cycle @cyclone_types.
+The key difference is that in Howlite, you can define a type parameter to be a subset of any type, not just pointer-sized types or smaller.
+This limited form of polymorphism is mostly useful for giving strong typing to pointer types and integer types.
+Ideally, it allows the programmer to avoid using untyped points (like C's `void*`) when implementing datastructures like dynamic arrays, or passing context for a callback function.

+Subtype polymorhpism is a consequence of structural typing.
+Types are not compared by name, but instead their contents: so, $50$ is assignable to the type `1..100`, because it is a member of that type.
+This extends to arrays: `[Char; 10]` is assignable to `[Char; 5]`, becuase it has at least 5 elements.
+Similarly, a data structure `{ a: int, b: int, c: int, d: int }` can be assigned to `{b: int, c: int}`.

+In practice, this is achieve in two ways: first, if the superset data structure is passed-by-reference, or a reference to a superset datastructure is assigned to a reference to a subset data structure, then the underlying pointer is adjusted to align the fields.
+In the above example the reference would be shifted up by `sizeof(int)` when assigned to `{b: int, c: int}`.
+This has little to no runtime cost - it usually means adding an immediate offset to future load instructions.
+If the assignment is not using a reference then only the relevant fields are copied.
+To make sure this system is sound, we impose the follow restrictions on both arrays and structures:
+1. The superset type must be at least as big as the subset type
+2. Every field in the subset type must have the same size as the same field in the superset
+3. Every field in the subset type must have the same offset as the same field in the superset.
+4. Every field in the superset type must be assignable to the equivalent field in the subset type.

 = Type Checking<sc-type-checking>